brucemack/kc1fsz-rc1/README.md

 HPF filter is not enabled in this test.

 The third sound clip is here: [Sound 2b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b.wav).
-This is the audio sample played through the controller firmware with the CTCSS decoder enabled and the CTCSS HPF filter enabled.
+This is the sample played through the controller firmware with the CTCSS decoder enabled **and** the CTCSS HPF filter enabled.
 Here the noise is blocked and the PL tone is filtered out.
 This is close to what we would expect a "real" system to sound like.